 The Pololu Wixel is a general-purpose programmable module featuring a 2.4 GHz radio and USB.
 You can write your own software or load precompiled, open-source apps onto the TI CC2511F32 microcontroller at the heart of the Wixel, turning it into a wireless serial link, data logger, or whatever you need for your current project.
 With 29 KB of available flash and 4 KB of RAM, the Wixel is even suitable as the main controller for a robot or other system.
 This version ships with 0.1" male header pins installed as shown.

 Compare all products in Computer Interface or Wixels.

 - The Wixel SDK contains source code (for libraries and applications) that will help you develop your own applications for the Wixel.
 This SDK is included in the Wixel Development Bundle.

 - This is where we publish the latest Wixel SDK code and documentation, and it is the central location for sharing source code with the Wixel community.

-- Website for the CC2511F32, a microcontroller from Texas Instruments that features a 2.4 GHz radio transceiver, 32 KB of flash memory, and a full-speed USB interface.
-This is the microcontroller used on the Wixel.
+- Website for the CC2510Fx/CC2511Fx microcontrollers from Texas Instruments.
+This includes the CC2511F32, which is used on the Wixel and features a 2.4 GHz radio transceiver, 32 KB of flash memory, and a full-speed USB interface.

 - SDCC – Small Device C Compiler